Tag Archives: gaited horse training

 Five-inch snaffle bits are a common width.
 I have many five-inch snaffle bits, a few five-and-a-half inch snaffles I used with my late 16-2 H Trakehner/Thoroughbred and four-and-a-half-inch snaffles I used with my late 14-1 H Arabian.
 Select a size large enough not to pinch the corners of the horse’s mouth.

-Are Single-Joint Snaffle Bits Abusive?
+Is a Single-Joint Snaffle Bit Abusive?

 Some people believe all single-joint snaffles are abusive, because they have been told single-joint snaffles have a nutcracker effect in the horse’s mouth.
 I have ridden with a variety of FEI dressage legal snaffle bits since 1988 including single-joint snaffles.
 In my opinion, any bit can be abusive to the horse when used incorrectly, when not properly fitted, or when the wrong snaffle is selected for the horse’s training.